 The growing process takes about 4-6 weeks.
 From there, the stone is then graded in the same labs where mined diamonds are graded.
 Each Clean Origin diamond is certified by the International Gemological Institute and every purchases comes with the relevant grading certificate.

 What are some of the more popular styles on Clean Origin?
 What are couples gravitating towards to these days?

 Our Petite Floating Gem Ring with a round center stone and our Petite Delicate Halo with a round center stone are two of our top-selling items.
 Round cut stones are definitely the most popular.
 Solitaires and classic styles are great because they’re so timeless, but halos can actually make your diamond look much larger, so those are a best-seller.
-We also have a new collection of diamonds called the Rare Find collection that features our best stones at the best price—it’s a perfect match.
+We also have a new collection of diamonds called the Hearts & Arrows collection that features perfectly symmetrical lab-grown diamonds with a sparkle you have to see to believe.